-A sufficient number (≥3) of different reference samples from healthy individuals without history of cancer should be included in each MLPA experiment for data normalisation.
+A sufficient number ( $\geq$ 3) of reference samples should be included in each MLPA experiment for data normalisation.
 All samples tested, including reference DNA samples, should be derived from the same tissue type, handled using the same procedure, and prepared using the same DNA extraction method when possible.
-Reference samples for germline analysis should be derived from different unrelated individuals who are from families without a history of Coffin-Siris syndrome and intellectual disability, and for tumour analysis from healthy individuals without history of cancer.
+Reference samples for germline analysis should be derived from different unrelated individuals who are from families without a history of Coffin-Siris syndrome and mental retardation, and for tumour analysis from healthy individuals without history of cancer.
 More information regarding the selection and use of reference samples can be found in the MLPA General Protocol (www.mrcholland.com).